-Once you start capturing email data and targeting your customers with Facebook advertising, you should start seeing which offers get the most clicks and highest conversion rates.
+Once you start capturing email data and targeting your customers with Facebook advertising, you should begin seeing which offers get the most clicks and highest conversion rates.

-It’s important to pay attention to the channels, audiences, and ad creatives that you use with your best offers.
-These will be the campaigns that push your revenue up, but you’ll want to test and make tweaks to keep your audience interested.
+It’s essential to pay attention to the channels, audiences, and ad creatives that you use with your best offers.
+Of course, these will be the campaigns that push your revenue up, but you’ll want to test and make tweaks to keep your audience interested.

 Improve Your Local Search Marketing

 Have you optimized for local search yet?
 Local SEO is typically associated with geo-based marketing, where you want to outrank your nearby competitors.
-Customers search for restaurants or spays nearby, you want your business to be in the first three results on Google.
+For example, customers search for restaurants or spas nearby; you want your business to be in the first three results on Google.

 To do this, you’ll need to claim your business listing on Google if you haven’t already done so, then you’ll also want to optimize your Google My Business listing.

-Google My Business allows you to update your location, description, and questions that can include keywords about your business.
+Google My Business allows you to update your location, description, and questions to include keywords about your business.
 In addition, you can add images, videos, and other information to your Google listing that helps when customers search specific keywords when looking for nearby businesses.

 Optimize Your Website

-There are a number of ways that you should optimize your website.
+There are several ways that you should optimize your website.
 For one, if you haven’t already upgraded your design to a mobile responsive site, then that’s the first place to start.
 Google ranks mobile-first websites higher than slower, non-responsive websites.

-You can enhance your site with SEO by creating new content around keyword research, as well as add search-friendly technical markup to your pages.
+You can enhance your site with SEO by creating new content around keyword research and adding search-friendly technical markup to your pages.
 Backlinking is where you’ll truly shine if you’re able to get other high-ranking websites to link back to your content.
 If you haven’t done a content and SEO audit, you should spend time digging into what would make your content more engaging for your audience.

 Another popular way to optimize is to think about conversion rate optimization (CRO) and customer experiences.
-Is it super easy to find your products and purchase them?
+For example, is it super easy to find your products and purchase them?